Air Conditioning Glossary

 Scroll Compressor: A specially designed compressor that works in a circular motion vs. an up and down piston action.

 SEER: Stands for Seasonal Energy Efficiency Ratio.
 A rating that denotes the efficiency of air conditioning equipment.
 It is the amount of cooling your equipment delivers for every dollar spent on electricity.
-It is the ratio of cooling delivered by a system (measured in BTUs) to the dollar cost of the electricity to run the system (measured in, as measured in watt-hours.
+It is the ratio of cooling delivered by a system (measured in BTUs) to the dollar cost of the electricity to run the system (as measured in watt-hours.
 The higher the SEER, the more efficient the unit.
 The more efficient the unit, the lower the operating cost.
 The U.S. Government’s minimum SEER is 10 for split systems and 9.7 for packaged units.

 Setback Thermostat: A state-of-the-art electronic thermostat with a built-in memory that can be programmed for different temperature settings at different times of the day.